-In determining the fair and efficient value of small scale embedded generation exports, the ESC proposes to use the "wholesale price plus" approach recommended by VCEC and adopted by other jurisdictional regulators.
+In determining the fair and efficient value of small scale embedded generation exports, the Commission has used the 'wholesale price plus' approach recommended by the Victorian Competition and Efficiency Commission (VCEC) and adopted by other jurisdictional regulators.
 The wholesale electricity spot market price corresponds to the marginal energy purchase cost that is avoided by an electricity retailer when one of its embedded generating customers exports an additional unit of electricity into the grid.
 For this reason, the wholesale spot price is the relevant avoided energy cost in relation to the marginal unit of embedded generation.

-The "plus" element of the "wholesale price plus" formula refers to any other avoided costs associated with embedded generation.
+The 'plus' element of the 'wholesale price plus' formula refers to any other avoided costs associated with embedded generation.
 Because embedded generation reduces the average distance between generation and consumption, it is believed to reduce overall line losses.
-Thus, consistent with the approach adopted in other jurisdictions, the ESC considers there to be line losses that are avoided because of embedded generation.
-In the absence of better measures, the ESC has included the effect of these line losses using the distribution loss factors published by the Australian Energy Market Operator (AEMO).
+Thus, consistent with the approach adopted in other jurisdictions, the Commission has accepted that line losses are avoided because of embedded generation.
+In the absence of better measures, the Commission has used the distribution loss factors published by the Australian Energy Market Operator (AEMO).
 The weighted average distribution loss factor for the five distribution zones in Victoria is calculated as 1.06.
-The energy value of embedded generation.
+The energy value of embedded generation is multiplied by this factor to obtain the overall value of embedded generation.

-The energy value of embedded generation has been calculated as a weighted average of the forecast spot market prices for Victoria in 2014, which includes a forecast spot market price for each half hour period of 2014 (which means there are 17,520 periods in total).
+The energy value of embedded generation has been calculated as a weighted average of the forecast spot market prices for Victoria in 2014, which includes a forecast spot market price for each half hour period of 2014 (17,520 periods in total).
 This set of forecast spot market prices was prepared by ACIL-Allen Consulting using its PowerMark model.
 Like all such forecasts, it is based on normal weather conditions, forecast electricity demand and the anticipated available generation capacity, for each period.

-The weights used for averaging the spot market prices represent the relative amount of PV net exports which can be attributed to each half-hour period over the year.
+The weights used for averaging the spot market prices represent the relative amount of solar photovoltaic (PV) net exports which can be attributed to each half-hour period over the year.
 Ideally these weights should represent the time-profile of small embedded generator net exports over the year.
-However, this information was not available for the present review for Victoria, and instead the ESC has assessed two methods to approximate the export load / profile for Victoria for the purpose of weighting the spot price.
+However, this information was not available for the present review for Victoria, and instead the Commission has assessed two methods to approximate the export load profile for Victoria for the purpose of weighting the spot price.